-We spoke with seven individuals—including authors, a professional dancer, an inclusive designer and Clarke alums—about what it means to see deaf and hard of hearing experiences in popular culture.
+We spoke with seven individuals—including authors, a professional dancer, a designer and Clarke alums—about what it means to see deaf and hard of hearing experiences in popular culture.
 In addition to reading the series in Clarke Speaks, join the conversation on social media with #LSLRepresentationMatters.

 To Be Underrepresented